Sexten: Geography

-The municipality is bordered, clockwise from the west, by Toblach, Innichen, Sillian (Austria), Kartitsch (Austria), Comelico Superiore (Belluno) and Auronzo di Cadore, (Belluno).
+The municipality is bordered, clockwise from the west, by Toblach, Innichen, Sillian (Austria), Kartitsch (Austria), Comelico Superiore (Belluno) and Auronzo di Cadore (Belluno).

 History

 The village's name is of Latin origin: ad horam sextam, meaning "at the sixth hour", referring to its location south of Innichen.
 Sexta is documented starting from 965 AD, due to its connections to the Bavarian Prince-Bishopric of Freising.
 During World War I, Sexten was on the front line between Italy and the Austro-Hungarian Empire, and suffered much damage.

-It was conquered by Italy in November 1918, descending from the Monte Croce di Comelico pass.
+It was occupied by Italy in November 1918, descending from the Monte Croce di Comelico pass.
 However, if the terms of the Paris peace conference had been applied to the letter, the town would have remained Austrian, as it was located east of the Toblach Saddle, a physical border and watershed; however, this did not happen and by 1920 Sexten had passed under Italian sovereignty.
 Later it received further fortifications during the Fascist Era.